 It might have taken that wave hundreds of miles to travel to your spot.
 But don’t worry, it’s been nice enough to wait for your perfect positioning.
 Now for the warm embrace.

 Route one, straight into the depths with the most powerful part of the wave.

-At first you think you’ve made it safely past the wave, or tucked nicely in under the lip.
+At first, you think you’ve made it safely under the wave or tucked nicely in under the lip.
 Then that sinking feeling tugs at you.
-The sixth sense lets you know it’s all about to go pear-shaped.
-Sometimes you make it.
+It’s all about to go pear-shaped.

 Then you’re underwater.
 Left, right, up, down.
 The persistent wave energy clutches at your fingers.
-The leash tugs at your ankle as the board thunders along on the surface above.
+The leash tugs as the board thunders along on the surface.

-Eventually it calms, and you try to get your bearings.
-Aim for sunlight or climb up the leash.
+Eventually, it calms and you try to get your bearings.
+Aim for sunlight.

 Then you take stock.
 Next wave?
 Another drubbing?
 Free to paddle away?

 Going “over the falls” is at once one of the most unsettling and liberating feelings.